Skip to main content

 Late assignments will be reduced by 20% if received within one week of the due date.
 Assignments received later than one week will be reduced by one letter grade.
 All work must be completed to receive credit for the course.
 Missing assignments will result in a failing grade, so please catch up if you get behind.
 No late work will be accepted after the course end date.

-Our class meets in [building], the closest gender-inclusive restroom is located [location].
-The closest gendered restroom is located [location].
+Our class meets in [building name goes here]; the closest gender-inclusive restroom is located [location goes here].
 Please take care of yourself and take your time in accessing the bathroom that fits your needs.
-You can find a list of gender-inclusive bathrooms here.
+You can find more information, including a list of gender-inclusive bathroom locations, here.

 LGBTQ equality statement*